 Take the first step to becoming an SBU Bearcat by filling out our online application for admission.
 The application fee is currently waived, so apply now for FREE!

-Send your official home-school transcript and ACT/SAT scores to our Office of Undergraduate Admissions.
+Send your official home-school transcript and ACT, SAT or CLT test scores to our Office of Undergraduate Admissions.

 To be equipped for collegiate success at SBU, the following high school subjects are recommended (13 units):

 Like all applicants for freshman admission to SBU, we will require a transcript of your completed work for ninth through twelfth grades.
 Your home-school transcript can be submitted by a home-school organization or your teaching parents.